brownian-motion/LispCompiler/docs/language.md

 # .jtoken

 .jtoken files are produced by the tokenizer and read by the parser.
-Each token is on a separate line, which is broken up into three parts:
+Each token_t is on a separate line, which is broken up into three parts:
- - An integer reflecting the type of the token (number, id, etc.)
+ - An integer reflecting the type of the token_t (number, id, etc.)
- - An integer reflecting which line of the source code this token is from
+ - An integer reflecting which line of the source code this token_t is from
- - A string which is the actual text of the token
+ - A string which is the actual text of the token_t